 What are the best color Sunglasses for trout fishing?

 - Amber/Copper: If you are buying one pair of sunglasses just for trout fishing then amber or copper is the best general purpose lens color.
-Amber lenses does an excellent job at enhancing contrast making it easier to identify trout between the rocks.
+Amber lenses do an excellent job at enhancing contrast making it easier to identify trout between the rocks.

 - Yellow: Very similar to amber but brighter, yellow lenses allow more light in making them slightly better in low light or overcast conditions.